johnbosco35/To-Do-PHP/README.md

 Categories: Organizing tasks by categories for better management.

 Acknowledgements
-PHP.net for documentation and resources.
+PHP.net.com for documentation and resources.
-W3Schools for tutorials on HTML, CSS, and PHP.
+W3Schools.com for tutorials on HTML, CSS, and PHP.
-StackOverflow for troubleshooting help.
+StackOverflow.com for troubleshooting help.